myles-coleman/apprenticeship-exercise/README.md

 npm start
 ```

-## Deployment

-The application is deployed to Google Cloud Kubernetes Engine using the image from Docker Hub.
-The deployment workflow automatically deploys the application to the cloud platform when changes are made to the main branch of the repository.

 ## How to Use

 Once you have the project up and running, you can interact with the HTTP API endpoint to retrieve the JSON object with a custom message and a dynamically generated timestamp.

-## Retrieve JSON Object

-To retrieve the JSON object, make a GET request to the endpoint.
-You can use a tool like curl or Postman to make the request, or you can use your web browser.

 ### Using curl